TheOdinProject/curriculum/javascript/testing_javascript/project_battleship.md

 Make your battleship project more impressive by introducing a series of modifications.

 1. Implement drag and drop to allow players to place their ships.
-1. Create a 2-player option that lets users take turns by passing the device back and forth.
+1. Create a 2-player option that lets users take turns by passing the laptop back and forth, or by spinning the monitor around on a desktop.
-   1. Make sure the game is playable on a mobile screen and implement a 'pass device' screen so that players don't see each others boards!
+   1. Implement a 'pass device' screen so that players don't see each others boards!
 1. Polish the intelligence of the computer player by having it try adjacent slots after getting a 'hit'.

 You can choose to do either one, two or all of these challenges, it's up to you.